 First Time Buyer Contractor Mortgages

-Buying your first home as a contractor needn’t be an arduous task.
-At least, it shouldn’t be as hard as mainstream mortgage lenders make it for contractors.
+Buying your first home as an independent contractor needn't be an arduous task.
+It shouldn't be as tough as mainstream lenders often make it for self-employed professionals.

 We have the solution: we can use your contract rate alone to get you onto the property ladder.
 That's true even for contractors who are first-time home buyers!*

-Every step of the home-buying process can be stressful, even for seasoned mortgagees.
-And if it’s your first home, we know that many of those steps will seem alien to you.
+Every step of the home-buying process can be stressful, even for seasoned homeowners.
+If it's your first home, we know that many of these steps will seem alien to you.

 From our London office, Freelancer Financials has helped many contractors buy their first home.
 If you operate through a limited company, we can help you onto the property ladder, too.
 Let us show you why we're market leaders in specialist mortgage lending.